Main-Kinzig-Kreis: History

 The district was created in 1974 by merging the former districts of Hanau, Schlüchtern, Gelnhausen and the former urban district of Hanau.
 It is basically the former territory of the county of Hesse-Hanau.

+In 2005, the capital of the district was moved from Hanau, its most populous city, to Gelnhausen.
+On 1 January 2026, Hanau left the Main-Kinzig-Kreis and became a district-free city again after reaching 100,000 inhabitants in 2021.

 Geography

 The district is named after the two primary rivers: the Main flows along the south-west corner of the district.
 The Kinzig, a tributary of the Main, flows through the district.

 According to the Institut Géographique National from 1 January 2007 until July 2013 the geographic centre of the European Union was located on a wheat field outside of Gelnhausen.

 Economy

 In 2017 (latest data available) the GDP per inhabitant was €34,185.
 This places the district 15th out of 26 districts (rural and urban) in Hesse (overall average: €45,107).